IBM/OpenWhisk-on-Kubernetes/README.md

 # OpenWhisk on Kubernetes leveraging Bluemix Container Service

 This code demonstrates the deployment of OpenWhisk on Kubernetes cluster.
 Apache OpenWhisk is a serverless, open source cloud platform that executes functions in response to events at any scale.
-As a developer there's no need to manage the servers that run your code.
+As a developer, there's no need to manage the servers that run your code.
 Apache OpenWhisk operates and scales your application for you.

 With IBM Bluemix Container Service, you can deploy and manage your own Kubernetes cluster in the cloud that lets you automate the deployment, operation, scaling, and monitoring of containerized apps over a cluster of independent compute hosts called worker nodes.
 We can then leverage Bluemix Container Service using Kubernetes to deploy scalable OpenWhisk.